Grigore III Ghica: Biography

 Replaced with Gregory Callimachi in 1767, he won the throne of Wallachia, from where, on the occasion of the occupation of the Principalities by the Russians, he was taken prisoner and taken to Russia.
 He regained the throne of Moldavia after the Treaty of Küçük Kaynarca in 1774.
 He was enthroned as lord in September 1774, but the appointing firm arrived in Iași on 9 October 1774.
 Austria secretly agreed with Russia and in 1775 obtained from the North Gate the west of Moldavia, which he would call "Bukovina", although the ruler and the boyars protested vehemently.
 Thus, the old Romanian lands, Chernivtsi, Storojineț, to a large extent Suceava with Putna of Stephen the Great and the chain of monasteries of the Romanian genius embedded in the Bucovina topic were annexed by Austria.
 In a "dispatch" to the Gate, Ghica Voda wrote: "The occupied part of Moldova [Bucovina] surpasses in abundance and value all the other part of the country."
 As he protested against the loss of this territory, the Austrians demanded that the Turks remove it.

+Death

-They sent a hood (executor), Ahmed Cara Hisarli-aga, to Grigore's court, with the order to communicate his death and to bring him alive or dead to Istanbul; he killed him at S.N.
-12 October 1777, to the indignation of European public opinion.
+The Turks sent a hood (executor), Ahmed Cara Hisarli-aga, to Grigore's court, with the order to communicate his death and to bring him alive or dead to Istanbul.
 Capugiul, who arrived in Iași, set a trap for the ruler: he pretended to be ill and invited him to the inn in Beilic, where the Turkish rulers were staying, passing through the capital of Moldova, to read his royal signature.

-The ruler, reckless, took with him only the chief of the guard, tufecci-başa, with two children of the house, three boyars and a chamberlain [vtori = second; chamberlain = boyar who took care of his voda chamber, chamberlain].
+The ruler, reckless, took with him only the chief of the guard, tufecci-başa, with two children of the house, three boyars and a chamberlain.
 When he entered the hood room, the ruler seeing himself surrounded by armed Turks, realized the danger.
 But it was too late.
 The hood asked for tobacco and, handing him the cigar case, he also motioned for the hangman to hit him with the hanger.
-Then the Turks decapitate him and, lowering his body to the window, bury him at the bottom of the garden.
+He killed him at S.N.
+12 October 1777, to the indignation of European public opinion.
+Grigore was decapitated and, lowering his body to the window, was buried at the bottom of the garden.

 The scene of the assassination is described with some modifications in: "he was served coffee and, when he bent down to take the cup, at a sign from the Turkish emissary, the Turkish guard cut off the ruler's head and threw his body out the window.
 And so he died in a quarrel with his assassins Gregory III of Moldavia, on 1 October 1777, his head was taken to Istanbul, his body being buried at the monastery of St. Spiridon in Iasi.
 During his reign he also faced opposition from some large boyars from Moldova who insisted on increasing the number of boyar days to 36. [boyar = obligation of peasants to work for the boyar, in exchange for a plot of land, put into use].